mdn/content/files/en-us/web/api/wgsllanguagefeatures/index.md

 The `WGSLLanguageFeatures` object is accessed via the {{domxref("GPU.wgslLanguageFeatures")}} property.

-You should note that not all WGSL language extensions will be available to WebGPU in all browsers that support it.
-If you are hoping to take advantage of a specific extension in a WebGPU app, thorough testing is advised.
+Note that not all WGSL language extensions are available to WebGPU in all browsers that support the API.
+We recommend you thoroughly test the extension you choose to use in a WebGPU app.

 {{InheritanceDiagram}}